 When you use OAuth 2.0 for authorization, Google displays a consent screen to the user including a summary of your project, its policies, and the requested authorization scopes of access.
 Configuring your app's OAuth consent screen defines what is displayed to users and app reviewers, and registers your app so you can publish it later.

 To define the level of access granted to your app, you need to identify and declare authorization scopes.
 An authorization scope is an OAuth 2.0 URI string that contains the Google Workspace app name, what kind of data it accesses, and the level of access.
 Scopes are your app's requests to work with Google Workspace data, including users' Google Account data.

 When your app is installed, a user is asked to validate the scopes used by the app.
 Generally, you should choose the most narrowly focused scope possible and avoid requesting scopes that your app doesn't require.
 Users more readily grant access to limited, clearly described scopes.

 All apps using OAuth 2.0 require a consent screen configuration, but you only need to list scopes for apps used by people outside your Google Workspace organization.

 Tip: If you don't know required consent screen information, you can use placeholder information prior to release.

-- At the top-left, click Menu > APIs & Services > OAuth consent screen.
+- In the Google Cloud console, go to Menu > APIs & Services > OAuth consent screen.